castorfou/guillaume_blog_old/_posts/2021-02-05-learning-MIT-6.S191-2021.md

 Gated cell: to control what information is passed through.
 Ex: LSTM Long Short Term Memory.
 They support something closed to Forget Store Update Output.
 Ava explains graphically which part of LSTM cells is providing which function.

-And then examples: Music generation (to generate 4th movement of last symphony from Schubert!), sentiment classification, machine translation.

-And something about Attention mechanisms which provide learnable memory access.
+And then examples: Music generation (to generate 4th movement of last symphony from Schubert!), sentiment classification, machine translation (with Attention mechanisms which provide learnable memory access to solve Not long memory), trajectory prediction, environmental modeling.